HaRsHGoRR/library-management-system/README.md

 - **Spring Security**: Spring Security is used for secure authentication and authorization.
 - **PostgreSQL**: PostgreSQL is used as the relational database management system to store information about books, users, and borrowing history.

+## Additional Notes

+- Implement proper validation for user inputs.
+- Handle errors and edge cases gracefully.
+- Enhance the UI/UX for better user experience.
+- Implement pagination for book lists if dealing with a large number of records.
+- Add login and signup pages for users.
+Admin functionalities should be accessible after admin login.
+- Implement functionalities for adding books to the user's reading list.

 ## Running the Project

 To run the project locally, follow these steps: